-Being outsmarted by a mouse is no laughing matter, so we are going to discuss what you can do to stop your mouse bait being stolen.
+Being outsmarted by a mouse is no laughing matter, so we will discuss what you can do to stop your mouse bait from being stolen.

 If it makes you feel better, we have had problems with a mouse stealing peanut butter from a trap in the past.
 After following the tips detailed in this post, we caught it!

 Before we begin, check out the mouse bait that we recommend.

 What Or Who Is Stealing The Mouse Bait

 If the mouse trap bait has gone, but no mouse has been caught, it could be one of the following suspects.

 - Mice: This is the most obvious suspect and is likely to be the reason why your bait is going missing.